izzypt/izzypt/README.md

 <h1> Welcome to my Github</h1>

 - 👋 Hi, I’m Simão
 - 👀 I’m interested in ...
-Python, C , JavaScript, NodeJS, CSS, HTML...!
+Python ( Django, Pandas, Numpy , matplotlib) , C , JavaScript(Vue.JS), NodeJS, CSS(&Bootstrap), HTML...!
 - 📫 How to reach me ... you can send me an e-mail to smmbonvalot@gmail.com

 <!---